 Emperor Hongwu carried out a series of bloody purges to root out those he deemed to be sympathizers and/or collaborators with the previous dynasty of foreign interlopers.
 A true blue xenophobe, he executed as many as 40,000 Yuan government officials by some estimates. (“Heaven shall appoint one from the Middle Kingdom to gratify the Chinese people.
 How could barbarians be their rulers?”)
 One never knew whether an imperial summons was the best or the worst of news; those who were called to the capital got in the habit of writing out their wills and saying final farewells to their families, just in case.

 But the best remembered Ming emperor is not the first but the third.
-Emperor Yongle (“Perpetual Happiness”) ruled from 1402 to 1424, the period generally considered to represent his dynasty’s peak.
+Emperor Yongle (“Perpetual Happiness”) ruled from 1402 to 1424, the period generally considered his dynasty’s peak.
 Continuing and even doubling down on the harsh policies of Hongwu, Yongle elevated the position of emperor to as close to that of a literal god on earth as it would ever come.
 One year into his reign, he moved his capital from Nanjing back to the old Yuan capital of Dadu.
 But in place of its Mongolian name, he gave the city a Chinese one: Beijing.
-From here, he would be able to make his august presence palpable to the steppe peoples who continued as ever to harass his citizens from time to time, and project his power effortlessly well beyond Inner China’s borders whenever he judged it necessary.
+From here, he would be able to make his august presence palpable to the recently expelled Mongols and the other nomad peoples who continued to harass his citizens from time to time, as well as project his own power well beyond Inner China’s borders whenever he judged it necessary.

 Yet his most enduring contribution to his posterity was Beijing itself.
-The Chinese capital has been firmly fixed at this northeasterly extreme of Inner China ever since, excepting only a brief couple of decades in the first half of the twentieth century.
-When people around the world think of China in a visual sense today, it is the architecture of Ming Beijing which tends to leap first into their minds, even though it is not terribly old by the standards of Chinese history.
-For the fact is that there is surprisingly little left to serve as architectural evidence of the earlier, equally glorious ages of China’s past, thanks to its builders’ traditional preference for wood , clay, and porous brick over stone.
+The Chinese capital has been firmly fixed at this northeasterly extreme of Inner China ever since, excepting only a couple of decades in the chaotic first half of the twentieth century.
+When people around the world visualize China today, it is the architecture of Ming Beijing which tends to leap first into their minds, even though it is not terribly old by the standards of Chinese history.
+There is in fact surprisingly little left to serve as architectural evidence of the earlier, equally glorious ages of China’s past, thanks to its builders’ traditional preference for wood, clay, and porous brick over stone.
 Thus the sort of monumental wonders we are familiar with from other ancient cultures, from the Pyramids of Giza to the Colosseum and great early churches of Rome, have not come down to us from China’s antiquity.
-(The most notable exception is the Terracotta Army of Qin Shi Huang, which was preserved by virtue of being buried upon the death of the emperor in question.)
-It is only when we reach the Ming dynasty that we can begin to see China’s history standing proudly before our eyes, as it were.
-Although Chinese architects continued to prefer more perishable materials over stone in many cases even during this era, the stability of a permanent capital that hasn’t been comprehensively razed or burnt since 1403 has allowed some of the finest architectural creations of the Ming to be preserved.
+(The most notable exception is the Terracotta Army of Qin Shi Huang, which was preserved only by virtue of being buried upon the death of the emperor in question.)
+It is not until we reach the Ming dynasty that we can begin to see China’s history standing proudly before our eyes in cross-section, as it were.
+Although Chinese architects continued to prefer more perishable materials over stone in many cases even during this era, the stability of a permanent capital that hasn’t been comprehensively razed or burnt since 1403 has allowed many of the finest architectural creations of the Ming to be preserved.

 They lie principally within the Forbidden City which Emperor Yongle ordered built at the exact center of his capital.
-It was so named because to pass inside its walls without express permission from the throne was a crime punishable by instant death.
-Chinese emperors would rule from their city within a city for almost 500 years, utterly isolated — not for the better, many historians would say — from the life of the land outside its walls.
+It was so named because to pass inside its walls without express permission from the throne was a crime punishable by death.
+Chinese emperors would rule from this city within a city for 500 years, utterly isolated — not always or even usually for the better, many historians would say — from the life of the land outside its walls.
 The Forbidden City became almost like a nation unto itself, akin to the Vatican.

 Its soaring gates and towers, sculpted gardens, statues and thrones and palaces can hardly fail to awe the first-time visitor.
 Yet not all continue to admire it unreservedly after a longer acquaintance.
 Rather than a place of beauty, Julia Lovell among others sees the Forbidden City as an aesthetically clumsy manifestation of the heavy-handed regime which brought it into existence.